MaganaAsiati/hello-rails-back-end/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-#
+# "Hello world"

-> This application is based booking an appointment with prominent Doctors around the world, you need just to login then book a reservation, after that you can log out or check all your reservations.
+> Description
+ This exercise is going to have you create a React front-end with a Rails back-end and connect them to display a random message.

 ## API Documentation
 Check out the API documentation